 African Art and Culture: Selections from the Collection

-African Art and Culture presents objects from the permanent collection of the Neuberger Museum of Art that represent the artistic production of over thirty societies spanning a broad geographical area stretching from Mali in the west to Mozambique in the east.
-Offering an introduction to the richness and complexity of these artistic traditions such objects nevertheless illustrate but a small fraction of African culture.
+African Art and Culture presents objects from the permanent collection that represent the artistic production of over thirty societies spanning a broad geographical area stretching from Mali in the west to Mozambique in the east.
+Offering an introduction to the richness and complexity of these artistic traditions, such objects nevertheless illustrate but a small fraction of African culture.

 The presentation of objects follows the four major geographical regions from which they originate: Western Sudan, Guinea Coast, Central Africa and Southern Africa.
 Within each region small clusters of objects illustrate powerful transcultural themes.